KexinPan/KexinPan.github.io/CS460/HW4/index.md

 I added an action called MileConvert in HomeController and add a view for it.

 I don't think I should put the complete code in the portfolio, so I select some code and paste here.
 And for the code, please read the code in the [Code Repository](https://github.com/KexinPan/CS460/tree/master/HW4), it follows every step, including branch and merge.
-Please grade the code in the github.io folder, I just copied and paste the code to github.io without branch and merge.
+Please don't grade the code in the github.io folder, I just copied and paste the code to github.io without branch and merge.

 The C# Code for MileConvert action look like: